 - Single variable plots (histograms, box plots, stem and leaf diagrams etc.) can identify outliers.
 (Data errors?
 Source of new ideas?
-What might a bimodal distribution of residuals indicate?) - Single variable plots can also reveal departures from normality, suggesting a failure of the normal assumption that underlies the standard significance tests.
-More detail on this will be given later.

-- Plot (scatterplot) of residuals versus potential independent variables not in the model might suggest they be included, or not.
-How would you plot residuals vs a categorical IV? - Plots of residuals vs. variables that are in the model may reveal - Curvilinear trend (may need transformation of x, or polynomial regression, or even real non-linear regression) - Non-constant variance over the range of x, so the DV may depend on the IV not just through the mean.
+What might a bimodal distribution of residuals indicate?) - Plot (scatterplot) of residuals versus potential independent variables not in the model might suggest they be included, or not.
+How would you plot residuals vs a categorical IV? - Plot of residuals vs. variables that are in the model may reveal - Curvilinear trend (may need transformation of x, or polynomial regression, or even real non-linear regression) - Non-constant variance over the range of x, so the DV may depend on the IV not just through the mean.
 May need transformation of Y, or weighted least squares, or a different model. - Plot of residuals vs. \hat{Y} may also reveal unequal variance.

-6.3.2 Categorical Independent Variables
+4.3.2 Categorical Independent Variables